Skip to main content

 2 mentions Positive Neutral Negative

-• “Updated review - as there is still no new patch and things haven't further improved, I do not recommend the game in its current state (or at full price).
-I might change my review after a 1.1 patch where they hopefully clear most of the issues.
-However, as developers have been pretty silent since the new year, it feels like a quick cash grab.
+• “Updated review - as there is still no new patch and things haven't further improved I do not recommend the game in its current stage (or at full price).
+I might change my review after a 1.1 patch where they hopefully clear most of the issues, but as developers are pretty silent since New Year, it feels like a quick cash grab.
 Too bad, as it could be a great game!”

 • “Total cash grab.”